Analytical Comparison · 2026

 Which city is better for digital nomads?

-Da Nang significantly — it's consistently ranked one of Southeast Asia's top nomad cities.
+Da Nang significantly, it's consistently ranked one of Southeast Asia's top nomad cities.
 Fast fibre internet, 20+ co-working spaces, a large expat community, excellent café culture in An Thuong, lower monthly rent than Bali or Chiang Mai at comparable quality, and direct international flights to Singapore, Bangkok, Seoul, and Tokyo.
-Hoi An is charming but built for tourists, not long-stay workers — internet is slower, co-working options are scarce, and the tourist economy inflates everyday costs.
+Hoi An is built for tourists, not long-stay workers: internet is slower, co-working options are scarce, and the tourist economy inflates everyday costs.